lingdoc/trs2txt/README.md

 * `trs2txt.exe` (the executable script file)
 * `trs2txt.py` (the Python script from which the executable is built)

+*** CHANGES to version 1.3 ***

+- Overlapping speakers in Transcriber files resulted in incorrect labeling in Toolbox files.
+The new version creates a separate line for each speaker in the Toolbox file, along with the correct overlap in timecodes.
+Up to 5 overlapping speakers are currently supported.
+- If names of speakers are provided, these names are used in the participant field instead of Transcriber's generic labels.
+- Misplaced carriage returns would result in incorrect assignment of transcribed speech.
+The new version re-writes TRS files to fix this.
+- Updated repo to include the EXE.

-*** CHANGES SINCE 1.1 ***
+*** CHANGES to version 1.2 ***

-The `trs2txt.cfg` file is deprecated in favor of a program-internal creation of the configuration file.
+- The `trs2txt.cfg` file is deprecated in favor of a program-internal creation of the configuration file.
 This allows users to input necessary markers for each field the first time they run the converter in a new folder.
 To reset the configuration, simply delete the `CONFIG` file that the converter creates.
+- Updated repo to include the PDF.

 ### About